freedomofpress/securedrop-docs/docs/getting_support.rst

 In order to use this encrypted email workflow, you need to:

 1. Provide **your public key** to the support server
-2. Import the **server's public key** into your local GPG keyring.
+2. Import the **server's public key** into your local keyring.

 The following documentation explains how to perform these steps to get the encrypted email workflow working.
 This documentation assumes you are familiar with PGP/GPG.
 We encourage you to use your preferred GPG key management tool and email client.

-If you do not know how to do things like import and export GPG keys, the encrypted email workflow is not for you.
-We recommend you stick to the :ref:`web-based workflow <using_redmine>`.
+If you are not already familiar with using PGP/GPG keys, we would recommend using the :ref:`web-based workflow <using_redmine>` instead of the encrypted email workflow.

 Providing your public key
 ~~~~~~~~~~~~~~~~~~~~~~~~~